-Provides a basic background in critical thinking and problem solving through the language and methods of mathematics.
-Topics include a review and extension of algebra, geometry, quantitative reasoning, and data analysis.
+The course provides a basic background in critical thinking and problem solving through the language and methods of mathematics.
+Topics include a review and extension of algebra, geometry, quantitative reasoning and data analysis.
 An emphasis is placed upon logic and reasoning in a mathematical context.
 Students who have previously completed MAT 112 or higher may not enroll in this course for degree credit.
-Prerequisite: A course in introductory algebra.
+Prerequisite: High school algebra and geometry.
+A terminal college course in mathematics for students who will not take other mathematics courses (such as Precalculus, Elements of Calculus, etc.).
 Meets new General Education Mathematics requirement.